 The Story of Temple Drake shrouds itself in gauzy ambiguity by eliding a central plot point.
-Given the haziness of what the film portrays, I find it odd that almost every blog post, article, or book extract I’ve read about the movie has taken a similar position on Temple’s assault.
+Given the haziness of what the film portrays, I find it odd that so many blog posts, articles, and book extracts I’ve read about the movie have taken a similar position on Temple’s assault.

 In other words, why does the dominant interpretation of the events (and their inferred impact on the audience) align so uncomfortably in favor of the rapist and not the survivor?
 I’ll let you ponder that as I get on with my own interpretation.

 To understand The Story of Temple Drake, we need to look beyond its sleaziest, most attention-grabbing scenes of perversion to discern a broad yet pertinent social critique.

 As the movie opens, idealistic young lawyer Steven Benbow is losing a case in the Dixon County Courthouse.
 The presiding judge, not Judge Drake, but an actor with a visage like that of a tardily-interred corpse, apologizes to the jury on behalf of Benbow, explaining that he had no choice but to take the case.

 It seems like a strange spiel.
 Then a cut to the lawyer reveals the judge’s meaning.
 Behind Benbow, on the right of the screen, sits his client, an African American man in rough work clothes.

 Benbow leaps to his feet and protests that the judge’s comments are “prejudicial to the interests of his client.”
 Although he explains that he wanted to take the case, the judge strikes his remarks from the court record.